1) What is your Pricing Model?

-Optional Editing items for weddings and events: $375 for 3-5 minutes Cinematic highlight with 1 licensed song; $750 for Artistic Cinematic Wedding Film (12 to 20 minutes long and requires over 10 hours of filming coverage) with 2 - 3 licensed songs.
-Client comments and revisions.
+Optional Editing items for weddings and events: $450 for 3-5 minutes Cinematic highlight with 1 licensed song; $600 for Cinematic Wedding Film (6 to 30 minutes long depending on contents and requires at least 10 hours of filming coverage).

 2) Are you insured?

 Yes.
 Fen Video Production is covered by general liability insurance.
 Certificate is available upon request.

 3) How do you coordinate with other vendors at a wedding?
 Especially with photographers?
 How do you set up equipment so you are not in their view?
 What is your filming style?

 If you are hesitant about hiring videographer worrying that increased amount of crew will disturb your wedding, I think I might be the one for you.
 I am one person crew with small equipment; very unobtrusive.
 For ceremony, entrance and first dances, I use the 70 to 200 mm zoom lens and stay a great distance from the couple.
 Audio is recorded professionally via wireless mic and DJ's system.
 I know how to stay out of photographer's way and have established great working relationships with many of them.

 4) How many wedding have you filmed and edited?